asyncapi/website/pages/blog/2020-summary.md

   </tr>
 </table>

-Nothing is black and white, even twitter performance.
+Nothing is black and white, even Twitter performance.
 One could say:

 > leave organic growth and invest in paid marketing